aashakadesai/NLP_Project_HENIN/README.md

-## CSE 517 Natural Language Processing Project: Reproducibility Report for HENIN Paper
+## CSE517 Natural Language Processing Project: Reproducibility Report for HENIN Paper

 This codebase was used to recreate the results found in the following paper [HENIN](https://www.aclweb.org/anthology/2020.emnlp-main.200.pdf).
 The author's codebase can be found at the following link: [Codebase](https://github.com/HsinYu7330/HENIN)